helena-intel/openvino/docs/install_guides/installing-openvino-linux.md

 > **NOTE**: After you click Finish to close the installation wizard, a new browser window opens with the document you’re reading now (in case you installed without it) and jumps to the section with the next installation steps.

-The first core components are installed.
+The core components are now installed.
 Continue to the next section to install additional dependencies.

 ## <a name="install-external-dependencies"></a>Step 2: Install External Software Dependencies